Skip to content

 DGE reference values for the daily vitamin A requirement in µg RAE

-All three nutrition societies mentioned above recommend a higher vitamin A intake for pregnant and breastfeeding women.1,2,3
+All three nutrition societies mentioned above recommend higher vitamin A intakes for pregnant and lactating women.1,2,3

 What does the body need vitamin A for?

-The human body needs vitamin A for the Eye Health, the Cell division and in childhood and adolescence, it becomes a challenge for the Growth process needed.
-After sexual maturity, the vitamin is involved in the production of testosterone and oestrogen and the development of sperm and egg cells, so that it can generally be said that vitamin A is essential for the development of the human body.
-Reproduction is important.
-The vitamin also influences the effectiveness of the Immune system and the Embryonic development.
+The human body needs vitamin A for the Eye Health, the Cell division and in childhood and adolescence, it will be for the Growth process needed.
+After sexual maturity, the vitamin is involved in the production of testosterone and estrogen and the development of sperm and eggs, so it can be generally said that vitamin A is essential for the Reproduction is important.
+In addition, the vitamin influences the effectiveness of the Immune system and the Embryonic development.

-A function that Beta-carotene The specific function of beta-carotene is to protect the skin from damage, such as that which can occur when exposed to strong sunlight.
-Beta-carotene also has an antioxidant effect and can reduce the absorption of Iron multiply.6
+A function that is used for Beta-carotene specific is the protection of the skin from damage such as that which can occur during strong sun exposure.
+Beta-carotene also has an antioxidant effect and can increase the absorption of Iron multiply.6

 The Vitamin A importance for the human body can be summarized as follows: